panda

 Mondly

 Mondly uses cool technology to make learning Chinese vocabulary and grammar interesting.
-It’s the app on this list that’s most like a game and the lessons are short and interactive.
-It also has features that let you track your progress, which encourages you to keep studying.
-It’s best for beginners who want to start learning Chinese vocabulary.
+It’s a gamified app and the lessons are short and interactive.
+Mondly also uses innovative technology to track your progress and it even has AR (augmented reality) lessons to make learning an immersive experience.
+I recommend Mondly for beginners who want to start learning Chinese vocabulary.
 You can try Mondly free for 7 days, or read more about it in this Mondly review.

 FluentU

 FluentU is a unique way to practice listening to the Chinese language.
-It uses authentic content, such as shows, movie trailers, and audio so you can hear what Chinese really sounds like.
+It uses authentic content, such as shows, movie trailers, and audio so you can hear what Chinese sounds like in a natural context.
 The Mandarin course is one of the most developed on the app.
 It has thousands of videos and flashcards for you to study.
-It’s best for learners that already have a basic level.
+It’s best for learners who already have a basic level.
 You can try FluentU free for 14 days or learn more about it in this FluentU review.

 Take an Online Chinese Course